 Please include your name, course number, the assignment title, page numbers and the date on all written submissions.
 Bring a hard copy of your assignment to class the night it is due, unless instructed otherwise.
-Electronic copies of assignments must be posted on Canvas prior to the start of class as well.
+Electronic copies of assignments must be emailed to the instructor prior to the start of class as well.